Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 A number of other potential vulnerabilities could also be introduced by using the technology, experts say.

-If the app doesn't work, either because a denial of service attack clogs the system, or for any other reason, then there could be confusion at precincts across the state, and a potential delay on a winner being announced.
+If the app doesn't work, either because a denial of service attack clogs the system or for any other reason, then there could be confusion at precincts across the state, and a potential delay on a winner being announced.

 State Dems promise contingency plan